Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 How to Bake These Bad Boys

-Preheat your oven to 350°F and line a baking sheet with parchment paper.
-Mix the flour and baking powder in a bowl first — this keeps everything from clumping later.
-Add the peanut butter, broth, and egg, then stir until a firm dough forms.
-It’ll be thick.
-That’s what you want.
+PREHEAT your oven to 350 degrees F. Line a baking sheet with parchment paper.
+In a medium bowl, whisk the flour and baking powder together so it doesn’t clump.
+Stir in the peanut butter, broth, and egg, and stir just until a firm dough forms.
+The dough will be quite thick.
+Don’t over stir.

-Roll it out to about ¼ inch thick on a floured surface.
-Cut with a bone-shaped cookie cutter and place them on your sheet.
-Bake for 25-30 minutes until golden and firm.
-Let them cool completely before handing one over — they harden as they cool, which is exactly what gives them that satisfying crunch.
+Roll out the dough until it is about 1/4 inch thick on a floured surface.
+Use a bone-shaped cookie cutter and place the cookies on the prepared baking sheet.
+Bake the cookies for 25-30 minutes or until they are golden brown and firm.
+Let the cookies cool completely before handing one over — they will harden a bit as they cool.

-These store in an airtight container for up to two weeks — longer if you refrigerate them.
+These freeze well in an airtight container for up to two weeks (longer if you refrigerate).

 Prep Time: 15 min | Cook Time: 30 min | Serving Size: ~24 biscuits